northis/chineseDuck/README.md

 - Generating flashcards based on users' vocabulary
 - Tone highlighting with colors
 - Auto-split word and phrases to syllables
-- Web-part to view user's words
+- Web-part to view user's words.
+Authorization can work even if Telegram is blocked.
 - Folders to group user's words
 - Several modes how to learn the words - by viewing or by multipal-chioce tests
 - Collection personal score